 Further details on eligibility and finding a lender can be found here.

 Coronavirus Business Interruption Loan Scheme

-The Coronavirus Business Interruption Loan Scheme has been extended until 31 March 2021.
+The Coronavirus Business Interruption Loan Scheme closed to new applications on 31 March 2021.
 The following is for informational purposes only.

 The Coronavirus Business Interruption Loan Scheme (CBILS), which opened for applications on 23 March 2020, can provide loan facilities of up to £5m for smaller businesses across the UK (SMEs) that are experiencing lost or deferred revenues, leading to disruptions to their cashflow.
 It is delivered by the British Business Bank through 50+ accredited lenders and partners.

 The scheme supports a wide range of business finance products, including term loans, overdrafts, invoice finance and asset finance facilities.
 The scheme provides the lender with a government-backed guarantee, potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.